-What is load balancing?
+What is Load Balancing?

-A load balancer is a core networking solution responsible for distributing incoming traffic among servers hosting the same application content.
+Load balancing is a core networking solution responsible for distributing incoming traffic among servers hosting the same application content.
 By balancing application requests across multiple servers, a load balancer prevents any application server from becoming a single point of failure, thus improving overall application availability and responsiveness.
 For example, when one application server becomes unavailable, the load balancer simply directs all new application requests to other available servers in the pool.

 Load balancers also improve server utilization and maximize availability.
 Load balancing is the most straightforward method of scaling out an application server infrastructure.
 As application demand increases, new servers can be easily added to the resource pool, and the load balancer will immediately begin sending traffic to the new server.